 Who are the Jebusites?

 The Jebusites are believed to be the descendants of Jebus, a descendant of Canaan, Ham’s son.
 They were thought to be a warlike people and were mentioned in the Hebrew Bible as a nation living in the mountains.
-The Bible Timeline Chart places them with the other nations of Ham beginning about 2300 BC
+The Amazing Bible Timeline with World History places them with the other nations of Ham beginning about 2300 BC